kodadot/subwork/docs/contact.md

 ⭐️ Leave Us Review
 ---
 Have you been to our place recently?
 We would love to have your five-star review!
-Please **share your review** to inform others about this fantastic coworking in nature.
+Please **share your review** to let others know about this fantastic coworking in nature.

 - [Five-star review on Google Maps](https://g.page/r/CWs7EEKFN9-zEBM/review)
 - [Coworker Review](https://www.coworker.com/slovenia/bled/subwork)